susanvijoymathew/mars/README.md

 Currently, this program is at phase one which is to display all the promotions available.

-Phase two
-Create new promotions.
+Phase Two: Create new promotions.
 Edit an existing promotion.
 Only show children of USA in the Area drop down.
 Display only "active" promotions.

-Phase three is to restrict promotion creation/modification and view based on user criteria (role and area).
+Phase Three: Restrict promotion creation/modification and view based on user criteria (role and area).